microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectSetting.md

 ## Description

 The `Get-EntraObjectSetting` cmdlet Retrieve an object setting from Microsoft Entra ID.
-Specify `-TargetType` and `-TargetObjectId` parameter to get an object setting.

 ## Examples